 Effective Medical Marijuana Laws

-More than a dozen states recognize the medical value of marijuana, but do not meet MPP’s definition of a “medical marijuana state.”
+A significant number of states recognize the medical value of marijuana, but do not meet MPP’s definition of a “medical marijuana state.”
 In most cases, the laws are not operational and are not expected to become operational until federal law changes.
 In a few cases, the laws may become operational, but they will only include patients who use certain strains of marijuana that are very low in THC.